 When I was a student, I was young, tall, strong, clever and in a word “attractive.”
 Now I am only attractive.
 One nice summer evening I accompanied home a young woman.
 She was very pretty with big grey eyes, long brown hair, and a charming smile.
 Certainly I wanted to make an impression on her.
 I was such a fascinating traveler in my tales – and my imagination – that I did not look where I was going.
 All of a sudden, someone struck me in the forehead.
 I found myself flat on the ground.

 “What happened?”
 I asked.
-I really did not understand why I was on the ground and why my companion was dying with laugher.
+I really did not understand why I was on the ground and why my companion was dying with laughter.
 I jumped up quickly and got a blow to my head again.
 Only the second time I understood.
 I did not see the signpost standing in the middle of the sidewalk.

 At that time I discovered some laws for myself: